ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Drag and Drop.rst

         }
     }

 The keys property of the :ref:`DropArea <sdk_qtquick_droparea>` will only allow an item with a matching key in its Drag.keys property to be dropped on it.

-.. rubric:: GridView
-   :name: gridview

-*GridView* adds drag and drop to a
-`GridView </sdk/apps/qml/QtQuick/draganddrop/#gridview>`_ , allowing you
-to reorder the list.
+*GridView* adds drag and drop to a `GridView </sdk/apps/qml/QtQuick/draganddrop/#gridview>`_ , allowing you to reorder the list.
 It also uses a DelegateModel to move a delegate item to the position of another item it is dragged over.

 .. code:: qml